| | | | |

 Pork Tacos with Fresh Pico de Gallo and Guacamole

-We love Mexican food, especially tacos.
+We love Mexican food, especially these pork tacos with fresh pico de gallo and guacamole.
 I had ripe avocados to use up and a pork tenderloin in the fridge, so I decided tacos would be a great dinner.
-I made fresh guacamole and pico de gallo and then I diced up the tenderloin and marinated it in a dry rub for a few hours.
-The tacos were so good that I had to control myself and eat only two (I could have had four).
-We loved the spicy pork with the creamy guacamole and the pico de gallo was tangy with a bit of heat.
-It was a nice dinner that we all enjoyed- my kids ate every last bite.
+I made fresh guacamole and pico de gallo, and then I diced up the tenderloin and marinated it in a dry rub for a few hours.
+We loved the spicy pork with the creamy guacamole, and the pico de gallo was tangy with a bit of heat.
+This easy pork tacos recipe paired nicely with black beans, tortilla chips, and salsa

 Dry Rub: